vslinuxdotnet/ChatpadX360/README.md

 This source code support the original: PIC16F883 and a alternative compatible pinout: PIC18F26k20.<br>
 If you have the microsoft chip, you can replace it with one of this PIC's.<br>
 To flash use the pickit3 programmer, see the pinout in img folder.<br>

-The chatpad keyboard use 3.3v, and have a boost converter on the right side, and go to 3.8V.<br>
+The chatpad keyboard use 3.3v, and have a boost converter on the right side, to go at 3.8V.<br>
 If you what, you can do a bypass on boost, and power it at 5V.<br>
 To compile use Mikroc in https://www.mikroe.com/mikroc-pic or get the hex files in the hex folder.
 <br><br>